Egyptian mythology: Universe

-In Egyptian belief, the disorder that predates the ordered world exists beyond the world as an infinite expanse of formless water, personified by the god Nun.
-The earth, personified by the god Geb, is a flat piece of land over which arches the sky, usually represented by the goddess Nut.
-The two are separated by the personification of air, Shu.
+Firmament and course of the sun

 The sun god Ra is said to travel through the sky, across the body of Nut, enlivening the world with his light.
 At night Ra passes beyond the western horizon into the Duat, a mysterious region that borders the formlessness of Nun.
 At dawn he emerges from the Duat in the eastern horizon.

 The nature of the sky and the location of the Duat are uncertain.
 Egyptian texts variously describe the nighttime sun as traveling beneath the earth and within the body of Nut.
 The Egyptologist James P. Allen believes that these explanations of the sun's movements are dissimilar but coexisting ideas.
 In Allen's view, Nut represents the visible surface of the waters of Nun, with the stars floating on this surface.
 The sun, therefore, sails across the water in a circle, each night passing beyond the horizon to reach the skies that arch beneath the inverted land of the Duat.
 Leonard H. Lesko, however, believes that the Egyptians saw the sky as a solid canopy and described the sun as traveling through the Duat above the surface of the sky, from west to east, during the night.
 Joanne Conman, modifying Lesko's model, argues that this solid sky is a moving, concave dome overarching a deeply convex earth.
 The sun and the stars move along with this dome, and their passage below the horizon is simply their movement over areas of the earth that the Egyptians could not see.
 These regions would then be the Duat.

+Cosmic center

 The fertile lands of the Nile Valley (Upper Egypt) and Delta (Lower Egypt) lie at the center of the world in Egyptian cosmology.
 Outside them are the infertile deserts, which are associated with the chaos that lies beyond the world.
 Somewhere beyond them is the horizon, the akhet.
 There, two mountains, in the east and the west, mark the places where the sun enters and exits the Duat.